ibz0q/better-moment-card/README.md

 ### DOM Tree

-Each instance (moment) gets it's own CSS ID (moment-0, moment-1 etc) and can be alternatively selected using card-mod. `parentStyle` applies styling to the parent on instance div container.
+Each instance (moment) gets it's own ID (moment-0, moment-1 etc), alternatively selected using card-mod.

+The `parentStyle` applies styling to the parent or instance div container.

 ```
 +------------------+